modelscope/agentscope/examples/game_werewolf/README.md

 )
 ```

-In agent config, you only need to specify the agent class under `agentscope.
-agents` and the required arguments.
-Taking Player1 as example, its config
+In the agent config, you only need to specify the agent class under `agentscope.agents` and the required arguments.
+Taking Player1 as an example, its config is as follows:
-is as follows

 ```json
 {